santosh-potu/docker_test/README.md

 docker run --rm -it -p 192.168.99.100:3000:3000 docker-react

---rm		Automatically remove the container when it exits --interactive , -i		Keep STDIN open even if not attached --tty , -t		Allocate a pseudo-TTY
+--rm		Automatically remove the container when it exits

+--interactive , -i		Keep STDIN open even if not attached

+--tty , -t		Allocate a pseudo-TTY

-docker-machine ip default -- gets the virtual machine ip address
+docker-machine ip default -- gets the virtual machine ip address of machine 'default'

-docker build -t tagname .

 docker ps => list containers

-docker ps -a => list all container docker ps -a -p => list all container id's docker ps -l => list the last active container
+docker ps -a => list all container

+docker ps -a -p => list all container id's

+docker ps -l => list the last active container

 docker-machine ip default